 Grenada Lake is a 36,000-acre Corps reservoir on the Yalobusha River in Grenada County - one of the largest Corps lakes in Mississippi with flat delta-transition shoreline and significant waterfowl habitat.
 Lakefront homeowners and commercial properties on Grenada Lake regularly need construction work to maintain waterfront access and shoreline stability.

 The reservoir conditions at Grenada Lake - one of the largest Corps lakes in Mississippi with flat delta-transition shoreline and significant waterfowl habitat - shape construction requirements at every waterfront property.
 Seasonal changes require adjustable or floating systems at shallow-approach sites.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team offers Shoreline Contractors in Grenada Lake, MS. Our services include dock construction adapted for seasonal draw-down, bulkhead and retaining wall systems, and boat slip and lift construction.
-We handle permit applications with the reservoir authority and Corps.
+We handle all required coordination with the reservoir authority and Corps.

 Shore Protect Team offers shoreline contractors in Grenada Lake, MS for residential and commercial waterfront properties on Grenada Lake.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Grenada Lake, MS project is assessed for one of the largest Corps lakes in Mississippi with flat delta-transition shoreline and significant waterfowl habitat before work begins.